15 great places for kids in Minnesota

 It's funny that St. Paul first was settled by and named for a tavern owner, because today it's known as the friendlier, more wholesome half of the Twin Cities.

-Most of its attractions are aimed at children, and most are within a few blocks of each other.
+Most of its attractions are aimed at children, and most are within a few blocks of each other downtown.

 Walk another two blocks to Mickey's Diner.
 On the next block is the Minnesota Children's Museum, geared to children from 6 months to 10 years.
-That's near the History Theatre, which stages such family shows as "The Christmas Schooner.''
+That's near the History Theatre, which stages many family shows.

 There's more history up the hill at the Minnesota History Center, between the Cathedral of St. Paul and the Minnesota State Capitol.